CeLuigi/spectral-similarity-metrics-comparison/README.md

 # An analysis of spectral similarity measures
 Code for the paper *An analysis of spectral similarity measures*.
 In the paper the most used measures for the assessment of spectral similarity are analyzed.
+Please read the [paper](https://www.ingentaconnect.com/content/ist/cic/2021/00002021/00000029/art00049) for details.

 ## Dependencies
 * Python 3.9